-Other beneficial bugs we LOVE are bees and butterflies!
+Other beneficial bugs we LOVE are butterflies, and of course, bees!
 They are vital to growing food because of the excellent pollination services they provide.
 Besides flowers, many of our favorite fruits and nuts would not be possible without the help of bees.
 Contrary to popular belief, many common garden bees are not aggressive and won’t sting unless they feel threatened.

 Remember the following when tending to your garden:

 - Nesting Sites: whether it’s underground holes, or aboveground in abandoned bird nests, grass piles, hollow logs, or spaces beneath rocks—don’t disturb them.

 - Off-Season Hibernation: most queens hibernate over winter in small holes on or just below the ground’s surface; avoid raking, tilling or mowing your yard until April or May.